-Ankylosing spondylitis (AS) can start at any age, but the symptoms typically begin in late adolescence or early adulthood.
+Ankylosing spondylitis (AS) can have an onset at any age.
+However, the symptoms typically begin in late adolescence or early adulthood.
 Most people receive an AS diagnosis before age 45.

 AS is a type of inflammatory arthritis that primarily affects the spine.
 Common early symptoms include pain and stiffness in the lower back and at the top of the buttocks.
 The symptoms come on gradually over several weeks to months.